DEXLANSOPRAZOLE

 FAQs

-DEXLANSOPRAZOLE works by blocking the action of the enzyme known as gastric proton pump responsible for acid production.
+DEXLANSOPRAZOLE works by blocking the action of the enzyme known as the gastric proton pump responsible for acid production.
 This reduces the amount of acid produced, heals the ulcers, and prevents new ulcers.

 Diarrhea might be a side-effect of DEXLANSOPRAZOLE.
 Drink lots of fluids and eat food rich in fiber.
 If you find blood in stools (tarry stools) or if you experience excess diarrhea consult your doctor.
 Prolonged intake of DEXLANSOPRAZOLE is linked with a greater risk of diarrhea, so if you develop diarrhea that does not improve, immediately consult a doctor.